 fortiss is a non-profit research and transfer institute associated with the Technische Universität München.
 Its main focus is on software, systems, and service engineering.

 A major topic of research at fortiss is the development of tools to support the software development process.
 In particular, supporting the construction and certification of software for the automotive and aerospace domains is the subject of several projects currently starting or ongoing at fortiss.
-To help us in building these next-generation tools, we are currently looking for:
+To help us in building these next-generation tools, we are currently looking for a:

 Studentische Hilfskraft (m/f)